-Multi-purpose with extremely white interiors.
-This hybrid radish produces uniform, round roots that have a bright red colour, extremely white interiors and refined taproots.
+Red Satin is a hybrid radish that produces uniform, round roots with a bright red colour, extremely white interiors and refined taproots.
 Excellent holding ability without getting pithy.
-The medium-sized tops strong attachment.
+The medium-sized tops have a strong attachment.
 A great variety for bunching, cello packs and slicing.
-Matures in 22 days.
+Matures in 25-30 days.
 Approx. 500 seeds/pkg.

 Radishes can be grown all season but they’re easiest when sown March/April and again August through October.
 Optimal soil temperature: 18-24°C (65-75°F).
 Seeds should sprout in 5-7 days.
 Summer production of radish may not be as uniform.
 Sow seeds 1⁄2” apart and 1⁄4” deep in rows 12-18” apart.
 Thin to 6-12 plants per 12”.
 Make successive sowings every 5-7 days to keep a constant supply of fresh radish all season.